September 07, 2023 by Karl Tessendorf

 Before 2001, White Negroni variations weren’t really a thing.
-Sure, there had been some vermouth switch-ups with dry replacing sweet, but there was never a truly clear or White Negroni due to Campari’s color.
+Sure, there had been some vermouth switch-ups with dry replacing sweet, but there was never a truly clear or White Negroni due to Campari’s colour.
 But in 2001, British bartender Wayne Collins had an idea that’s since turned into a Negroni legacy.
-He mixed gin and white vermouth for flavor and color, then finished it off with a Campari stand-in—gentian liqueur.
+He mixed gin and white vermouth for flavour and colour, then finished it off with a Campari stand-in—gentian liqueur.
 This clear bittersweet liqueur not only provided balance to the drink but also a clear profile, creating the first White Negroni.

 16. Aperol Negroni